sharoncornelius/idpf-specification/idpf_specification.md

-The interrupt mechanism supports dynamic switching of a vector between interrupt enabled and NO_INT_MODE on a per vector basis as described below :
+The interrupt mechanism supports dynamic switching of a vector between interrupt enabled and NO_INT_MODE on a per vector basis as described
+below:

-1. A switch from interrupt-enabled mode to NO_INT_MODE can be done by software only when the INTENA flag is cleared, that is, the interrupt is disabled for processing as described in “interrupt enable procedure(ADD LINK)” section.
+*  A switch from interrupt-enabled mode to NO_INT_MODE can be done by software only when the INTENA flag is cleared, that is, the interrupt is disabled for processing as described in “interrupt enable procedure(ADD LINK)” section.
 The switch is done by writing the GLINT_DYN_CTL register with INTENA flag cleared and NO_INT_MODE flag set.
-2. A switch from NO_INT_MODE to interrupt enabled mode can occur at any time.
+*  A switch from NO_INT_MODE to interrupt enabled mode can occur at any time.
 The switch is done by software enabling the vector (setting the INTENA flag and clearing the NO_INT_MODE flag in the relevant GLINT_DYN_CTL register).

-Based on the written above , those are the following transitions between the different interrupt modes (enabled , disabled and NO_INT_MODE):
+Based on the written above, those are the following transitions between the different interrupt modes (enabled, disabled and NO_INT_MODE):

-<u>Interrupt mode :</u>
+<u>Interrupt mode:</u>

 <table>
 <colgroup>